 Edward F. Davis, Composer-in-Residence

-Edward Davis is an English-American composer of contemporary classical (primarily choral) music.
-He graduated with Honors in music composition from Knox College in Galesburg, Illinois, and is currently pursuing a Master of Music in composition at Roosevelt University in Chicago.
-His music has been performed throughout the Midwest, including at the IMEA All-State Conference in 2011, as well as in the Catalunya region of Spain.
-In addition to composing, Ed maintains an active performing career as a singer; he has performed with Nova Singers, Chicago Choral Artists, and Manhattan Concert Chorale (which allowed him the privilege to perform in Carnegie Hall), and worked with the Grammy Award-winning ensemble Chanticleer in June 2013 as part of their biennial Sonoma Choral Workshop.
-Currently, he is a member of Bella Voce, Wicker Park Choral Singers, Chicago Chamber Choir (for which he serves as composer-in-residence), and Peregrine Vocal Ensemble (of which he is a founding member).
-Ed has studied composition with Drs.
-Bruce Polay, Thomas Benjamin, and Marta Ptaszyńska, and currently studies with Drs.
+Edward F. Davis is a Chicago-based, English-American composer, arranger, conductor, and bass-baritone.
+He graduated with Honors in music composition from Knox College in Galesburg, Illinois, and is currently pursuing a Master of Music in composition at Roosevelt University.
+His music has been performed by ensembles including Bella Voce, La Caccina, Gaudete Brass Quintet, the Lincoln Trio, and Access Contemporary Music's Palomar Ensemble.
+In May 2015, he will receive the premiere of his first international commission, from the Toronto Symphony Orchestra and Children's Chorus.
+An avid performer, Davis has performed both ensemble and solo work with Nova Singers, Chicago Choral Artists, the Chicago Chamber Choir, and the Manhattan Concert Chorale (which allowed him the privilege to perform in Carnegie Hall), and worked with the Grammy Award-winning ensemble Chanticleer in June 2013 as part of their biennial Sonoma Choral Workshop.
+Currently, he is a member of Bella Voce, the Wicker Park Choral Singers, and the Chicago Choral Project (of which he is a founding member).
+Davis has studied composition with Drs.
+Bruce Polay, Thomas Benjamin, Marta Ptaszyńska, Rob Deemer, and Stephen Andrew Taylor, and currently studies with Drs.
 Stacy Garrop and Kyong Mee Choi.
-He also works as a sound designer and composer of original music at Rare Terra Theatre in Wrigleyville.

 Assistant to the Conductor